Maoism in the US

 “Power is taken from the State through mobilization of the masses around a set of demands.”

 Armed struggle does not even rank a mention!
 Just “mobilization” is enough to seize power from the most advanced imperialist state the world has ever known.
 Power itself is fundamental to Maoism.
-Without it all is illusory, thus power is the principal demand of the masses, and war followed by dictatorship is the only singular method of accomplishing this.
+Without it all is illusory, thus power is the principal demand of the masses, and war followed by dictatorship is the only and singular method of accomplishing this.

-Mao theorized base areas as areas under the military and administrative control of the proletariat via its most advanced organization the Communist Party during an active war.
+Chairman Mao theorized base areas as areas under the military and administrative control of the proletariat via its most advanced organization the Communist Party during an active war.
 Against this, the reformists argue:

 “When the State and capitalists must bargain with the people to get anything done, then it can be said that a state of dual-power in a mass base area has been reached.
 At this point, the organs of political power are nearly in full control.”